rsbyrne/fbapi/README.md

 Q. It's just not working for me!

-A. Try providing an absolute filepath for your output directory; sometimes this can cause trouble with the Docker mount.
-Check your Facebook credentials by logging in the usual way.
-Try clearing your Docker caches and pulling a fresh image.
+A. Try providing an absolute filepath for your output directory; sometimes this can cause trouble with the *Docker* mount.
+Check your *Facebook* credentials by logging in the usual way.
+Try clearing your *Docker* caches and pulling a fresh image.
 Make sure your `fb_pull.sh` script is up to date.
 Make sure the path to your target directory has the appropriate permissions.
+Check that your *Docker* instance is running correctly by trying the command `docker run hello-world`.
+Make sure you are logged in to *DockerHub* by typing `docker login -u <MYUSERNAME> -p <MYPASSWORD>`.

 Q. Can I reuse the code?